rogual/frp.js/README.md

 them to disconnect from `a` and become unreachable. `a`’s list of watchers will be empty again after both `a0` and `a1` are released, and `a0` and `a1` can be garbage-collected.

+# Error Handling

+This library does not take a stance on error handling.
+Events and Signals concern themselves only with values, and the question of which values are considered ‘errors’ is left up to you and your application.

+Exceptions are not afforded any particular special handling; exceptions thrown by your code are not caught by `frp.js` and so will propagate up the stack as normal.

+In general, this means that if an exception is thrown in the transformation function given to `map` or `filter` or similar, this will propagate up to where you called `set` or `fire`, and the transformed event or signal (the return value of `map` or similar) will not fire a value.